Lokeren

 Lokeren ([ˈloːkərə(n)]) is a city and municipality located in the Belgian province of East Flanders, and belongs to the Waasland, also called Land van Waas, of which it is the second most important city after Sint-Niklaas.
 The city, located on the river Durme, the Lede, and the E17 motorway, has more than 42,100 inhabitants who are called Lokeraars or Rapenfretters.
 Because Lokeren is located on the Durme, Lokeren is often called "The Durme City".
 Horse sausages are officially recognized as a regional product.

 Toponym

-A group of authors see the element luken in the place name, which means (en)close or to close, to shut.
+A group of authors sees the element luken in the place name, which means (en)close or to close, to shut.
 Lokeren would refer to an enclosed place between the Durme and a forest area with wild animals.

 According to another theory, the name Lokeren would derive from, on the one hand, the Indo-European root word leuk, which means clear or shiny, and on the other hand, the prehistoric hydronymic suffix arna, which means water.
 The problem with this theory is that there is no factual historical confirmation, although Leuk-arna is linguistically plausible.